Master of Expressive Arts Therapy

 *Only shortlisted applicants will be invited for an admission interview.

-Applicants shall hold a Bachelor's degree with honours of HKU or an equivalent qualification from a comparable institution, preferably in a field related to social sciences, healthcare, education or arts disciplines.
+Applicants shall hold a Bachelor's degree of HKU or an equivalent qualification from a comparable institution, preferably in a field related to social sciences, healthcare, education or arts disciplines.
 Candidates with qualifications other than an honours degree will be considered on their individual merits.
 A minimum of three years of relevant post-qualification working experience is preferred.
 In addition, applicants shall submit an arts portfolio to demonstrate proficiency in using at least one arts form, (visual art, music, dance, drama or poetry).
 Qualifying examinations to test the applicants' abilities to follow the prescribed courses and/or interviews may be conducted.

 Applicants with qualifications from a university or comparable institution outside Hong Kong where the language of teaching or examination is not English are required, unless exceptionally exempted, to obtain: